-If you're looking for some great gift ideas, most hospital shops have a variety of items.
-Make sure you choose something that's allowed in the hospital.
+Make sure you choose a gift that's allowed in the hospital.
+If you're looking for some ideas, most hospital shops have a variety of items.

 Here are some things you might want to consider bringing to cheer up the person:

 - Bunches of balloons